Ninja (gamer): Controversies

-He noted that women are welcome to play with him in a group or at events as he claims such situations allow him to "control the narrative more, without stupid drama and rumors flooding into our lives."

 In October 2018, Blevins reported a player for "having a higher ping" than him.
 This led to a player claiming on November 16, 2018, that they had been banned as a result of the report, which Epic Games denied.
 Both of these incidents caused backlash against Blevins on social media.

 In November 2018, Blevins received criticism for falsely reporting IcyFive, a Fortnite player, for stream sniping.
 IcyFive claimed that he did not stream snipe Blevins and uploaded a video as proof.
 Blevins later apologized to IcyFive on Twitter but also accused the player of "playing the victim" and "milking" the incident, calling him "naive" for assuming players would be banned solely on his word.